Glenn Miller: Major Glenn Miller Army Air Forces Orchestra legacy

 The Major Glenn Miller Army Air Forces Orchestra's long-term legacy has carried on with the Airmen of Note, a band within the United States Air Force Band.
 "The Airmen of Note is the premier jazz ensemble of the United States Air Force.
-Stationed at Joint Base Anacostia-Bolling in Washington, D.C., it is one of six musical ensembles that form The US Air Force Band."
+Stationed at Joint Base Anacostia-Bolling in Washington, DC, it is one of six musical ensembles that form the US Air Force Band."
 Created in 1950 to continue the tradition of Major Glenn Miller's Army Air Forces dance band, the current band consists of 18 active-duty musicians, including one vocalist.
 This band was created in 1950 from smaller groups within the Bolling Air Force Base in Washington, DC, and continues to play jazz music for the Air Force community and the general public.
 The legacy also continues through The United States Air Forces in Europe Band, stationed at Ramstein Air Base, Germany.
 Today, every branch of the US armed forces has a big band component.
 This includes: The Ambassadors in US Army Air Forces Europe, The US Army Band's Army Blues, the US Army Field Band's Jazz Ambassadors, and the US Navy Commodores.
 The US Coast Guard has one musical organization to perform all types of music.
 That includes a Coast Guard musical unit called the Guardians.
 The Coast Guard Band and Yale University bands performed a joint concert for the 75th anniversary of Miller's death.
 The military bands consist of units such as concert bands, marching bands, jazz orchestras, small combos, and elements that play swing, rock, country, and bluegrass.
 Miller is considered to be the father of all modern United States military bands.

 Miller "was a stickler for details and accuracy and always the truth.
 How delighted he would have been with Ed Polic's superbly documented report" wrote George Simon as he recommended, The Glenn Miller Army Air Force Band: Sustineo Alas / I Sustain the Wings to readers of the American Reference Books Annual.
 In 1314 pages, Polic covers a "small but significant period of Glenn Miller's life and music, from his enlistment in 1942 and the beginning of his [Army Air Forces Orchestra (band for short)] in 1943, through its end in late 1945, giving an overall history of the band and a detailed recounting of the day-by-day activities of the band."